bmarini/knife-inspect/README.md

 * your data bag items are in sync
 * your environments are in sync
 * your roles are in sync

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Do not bump the version number
+4. Commit your changes (`git commit -am 'Add some feature'`)
+5. Push to the branch (`git push origin my-new-feature`)
+6. Create new Pull Request